Flag of the Shiners

-Flag of the Shiners EP is the 2002 debut release by reggae-rock band, State Radio, headlined by former Dispatch vocalist/guitarist, Chad Urmston.
+Flag of the Shiners EP is the debut EP by reggae-rock band State Radio, headlined by former Dispatch vocalist/guitarist, Chad Urmston.
 It features a much heavier sound than Urmston's previous Dispatch material.

 The album was originally released as an eponymous debut, when the band was still known as Flag of the Shiners.

 On May 8, 2009, the band played Flag of the Shiners in its entirety at a show at Wilton High School.

 In 2013, the band also played the album in its entirety at the House of Blues in Boston, Massachusetts to celebrate the album's 10 year anniversary.